bharath12b5/mvn-linux/Building-V8-libraries.md

 The V8 JavaScript engine can be built for Linux on z Systems running RHEL 7, RHEL 6, SLES 12 or SLES 11 by following these instructions.
-It can be built as a set of static libraries, or a single shared library.
+It can be built as a set of shared libraries so that it can be used by multiple applications.
 Versions 3.14 and 3.28 have been successfully built and tested this way.
 (Note: If you are building V8 for use with [MongoDB](../Building MongoDB), you need V8 3.14.)

 More information on the V8 JavaScript engine is available at [the V8 website](https://developers.google.com/v8/intro) and the source code for the z Systems port can be obtained from [GitHub](https://github.com/andrewlow/v8z).